rwoll/CS051Proposal/README.md

 + What could go wrong?
-    + Merge conflicts could be difficult to resolve if encountered by students -- TAs would have to be versed in Git to resolve the conflicts.
+    + Merge conflicts could be difficult to resolve if encountered by students -- TAs would have to be trained in Git to resolve the conflicts.
 However, the strategy of separating assignments into different directories within the main repository will minimize merge conflicts to any of the master branches.
 They would only cause difficulty in poorly-executed version-